Windows: 7, Vista, XP

 Enter the destination folder

-• Enter the folder to which you want to copy the files.
+• Enter the destination directory.
 If you have used the dialog before you can select a previous destination from the drop down list box.

 Optionally enter files to be copied (or files not to be copied)